January 2019 | Insights From the CEO

 Three Becomes Four

 As portfolios got bigger, geographical reach increased, and capital structures became more complex, the platform ‘strategy’ of ‘hire a bunch of people and have them figure it out’ no longer always worked.
 Increasingly it made sense for some other enterprise to do some of the operational work: JV partners, service providers, outsources.
-So leading enterprises started to include the design of the operating platform in the strategic discussion along with assets, capital and leadership.
+So leading enterprises started to include the design of the operating platform in the strategic discussion along with capital, assets and leadership.

 What work must we do?